 USCIS approved a petition for a Postdoctoral Research Associate who has played a crucial role in inter-disciplinary research projects focusing on synthetic organic chemistry and antibiotic drug discovery research.
 Research in the field and the development of new antibacterial drugs is absolutely critical to public health.

-Post-Doctoral Research Fellow whose research is focused on azide and solution phase peptide synthesis.
+Research is focused on azide and solution phase peptide synthesis.

 USCIS approved a petition for a Postdoctoral Research Fellow who single-handedly determined effectiveness of the new reagent in introduction of the azide functional group in a variety of chemical targets.
 This fellow’s research is extremely important and prevalent, as it will benefit the U.S. economy and improves health care by providing new age treatments.